kkarrwrites/tarot-reading/README.md

 # tarot-reading

-Tarot Reading is an HTML, CSS, and JavaScript responsive mobile first project that acts like a simple game that displays a one card tarot reading.
+Tarot Reading is an HTML, CSS, and JavaScript responsive mobile-first project that acts like a simple game that displays a one card tarot reading.
 [K. Karr](https://github.com/kkarrwrites/) created this project to practice HTML, CSS, and JavaScript.
 It is [K. Karr](https://github.com/kkarrwrites/)'s first web development portfolio project.

 ## Credits